How to Find a Pet Friendly Vacation Home for Your 2021 Travels

 Sometimes the fees are built into the booking, other times property owners will charge it as a separate fee billed later.
 If a property owner asks you to pay the fees directly to them, outside of the platform, contact the booking website first.
 This may be against the policies of the website, and it’s always better to have documentation of any fees paid.

-If you don’t see any information about pet fees on the vacation rental listing, it pays to always contact the property owner for more information prior to booking.
+If you don’t see any information about pet fees on the vacation rental listing, always contact the property owner for more information prior to booking.

 While many large vacation rental websites offer pet friendly listings, none forbid hosts to charge pet fees.